ph1g0/intelligent_shuffle/README.md

-# spotify_intelligent_shuffle
+# intelligent_shuffle
-This application adds an intelligent shuffle mode to spotify playlists.
+This application features an intelligent shuffle mode for your playlists.